oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 challenge request, the authorization server MUST NOT return a `request_uri` in the `redirect_to_web` error response, as that would effectively be the same as a PAR request without PKCE.

+Clients and authorization servers using the `redirect_to_web` method SHOULD follow current best practices of redirect-based OAuth flows, especially those defined in {{RFC9700}}, including mechanisms such as the `iss` response parameter defined in {{RFC9207}}.

 ## Intermediate Requests {#intermediate_requests}